hemantkiri/Covid19/README.md

 ## What is the population of each country?
 ![World Population](/Images/World_Population.png)

+### Pulls the data from the database using sqlalchemy:
 ## How many people got affected on a weekly basis and how many people died from each country on a weekly basis?
 ![affected_and_died_weekly_basis](/Images/affected_and_died_weekly_basis.png)